top of page

 The adjective 'infatuated' finds its etymological roots in the Latin language.
 It is derived from the Latin word 'infatuatus,' which is formed from 'in' (meaning 'in') and 'fatuus' (meaning 'foolish' or 'silly').
 Thus, the etymology of 'infatuated' essentially means 'to be made foolish' or 'to act like a fool in one's feelings.'
 Originally, it described a state of being intensely but often irrationally attracted or enamored with someone or something, often to the point of appearing foolish or lacking clear judgment.
 Over time, the term has retained this core meaning, referring to a passionate but short-lived admiration or attraction towards someone or something, as it is commonly understood today.

-Quiz: Find the meaning of the adjective infatuated:
+Find the correct meaning of the adjective infatuated:

 Try Again!